So, You Want to Write a Book!

 - Consider joining the National Writers Union.
 Membership is open to anyone who is actively writing and attempting to publish.
 NWU offers useful publications, contract advice, and networking opportunities, including an active online discussion group for book writers.
 Once you're a published book author, you become eligible for the American Society of Journalists and Authors and the Authors Guild, which offer other benefits.

 - Attend writers conferences.
 Shaw's Guides provides a comprehensive, searchable list.
-My favorite is the annual conference of the American Society of Journalists and Authors, which takes place each spring.
-If you can't attend, you can order tapes or CDs and listen to individual sessions.
+One of my favorites is the annual conference of the American Society of Journalists and Authors, which takes place each spring.
+If you can't attend, you can order tapes or CDs and listen to individual sessions.'

 March to April: Author finds an agent.

 May to July: Agent submits the proposal to editors - and sells it.

 August to September: Agent and publisher negotiate the publishing agreement, which the author signs.

 October: Author begins (or continues) writing the book.